madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

 - OSL has dedicated a `normal` type for normals, but the built-in function `calculatenormal` returns a `vector` instead.

+- OSL has a very weak type system, in which it is impossible to encode constraints such as "the inputs to this function can be anything as long as it is an array".
+This leads to very convoluted descriptions for builtin functions such as `gettextureinfo` (for which the output parameter `destination` can apparently be anything), but also to a very awkward implementation that uses strings such as `"?[]"` to encode the previous constraint, instead of properly implementing this as part of the type system.

 - Arguments are passed by reference, always.
 This prevents cross-module pointer provenance/aliasing analysis, and as a result produces slower code.
 Additionally, this also produces potentially surprising behavior at runtime: